islaytitans/alien/docs/src/GM/hod2.md

 - A 'gravity sheer', like one that pulled Cetorhina into the station, has occurred
 - PCs will feel the G-forces hitting them momentarily as Erebos' automatically engages its thrusters to maintain safe orbit arounf the black hole
 - A NPC will comment "When the black hole acts up like that the thrusters kick in, fed by the plasma tanks its the only thing keeping the station from falling into the black hole"

+### Perfect Aly

+- **Passive** Fulfremmen wanders Deck B looking with an alien fascination
+- This the perfected version of Cronus Chief Technician Aly Lugar.
+Perfect Aly is curious of the PCs and will not attack unless attacked first
+- Aly has grown too alien to grasp human emtions and bonds can confuse it, but may be convinced to help them escape
+  - Aly is the great aunt of Cetorhina's Captain Lugar
+  - If Captain Lugar is with them, Aly will be drawn to his monogrammed maintenance jack, as it used to be hers
+  - **Observation** PCS will believe this creature has something to do with their Aunt
+- Aly observes the PCs before entering an airlock abd blowing itself out into space
+  - If PCs watch they will see that these beings can survive in vacuum and radiation
+  - Aly will make its weay cross the hull to Terminal 01 on Deck G, enter the airlock there and go into the Heart of Darkness
+- Aly will find the PCs again later, intervening if they get in over their heads

 ### Streaker Part 2